biocypher/biocypher/docs/tutorial-ontology.md

 relationship class for `protein protein interaction`, both of which we have already used in the basic tutorial.
 Since protein isoforms are specific types of protein, it makes sense to extend the existing Biolink model class `protein` with the concept of protein isoforms.
-To do this, we simple add a new class `protein isoform` to the schema configuration, and specify that it is a subclass of `protein` using the (optional) `is_a` field:
+To do this, we simply add a new class `protein isoform` to the schema configuration, and specify that it is a subclass of `protein` using the (optional) `is_a` field: